 Upon request of the proponent, the tool submission will be regarded as SPEC confidential material and will be only accessible to members of the Research Group Steering Committee (RGSC) and designated reviewers.
 The decision of acceptance/rejection will be confidentially communicated by the RGSC Chair to the proponent.

 Proposals can be submitted per email to the Research Group Release Manager.
 See the current officers of the Research Group.

 Does the Research Group sponsor/endorse conferences?

 The Research Group sponsors workshops and conferences in the area of computer benchmarking, performance evaluation and quantitative system evaluation and analysis, in general.
-Currently the most prominent events sponsored by the Research Group are the ACM/SPEC International Conference on Performance Engineering and the IEEE International Conference on Autonomic Computing.
+Currently, the most prominent event sponsored by the Research Group is the ACM/SPEC International Conference on Performance Engineering.